uxlfoundation/oneapi-construction-kit/.github/README.md

         description: 'Git checkout ref for OpenCL-CTS repo'
         default: 'v2025-04-21-00'
 ```
-These default values can also be updated interactively on a per-run basis when called from the web interface.
+These default values can also be set interactively on a per-run basis when called from the web interface.

 At the point at which an update to the opencl_cts cache artifact is required (e.g. when new Git checkout references are available and the workflow inputs default values shown above have been updated accordingly) the existing artifact should be manually deleted prior to re-running the artefact creation workflow.
 The update workflow will fail if an existing cached artifact is found.
 Consideration should be given to avoid impacting any in-progress PRs referencing the previous opencl_cts cache artefact version.